Child Poverty

 • Next: Children in Low Income Families

 Data note: The federal poverty definition consists of a series of thresholds based on family size and composition.
-In calendar year 2023, a family of two adults and one child were defined as living in poverty if their annual income fell below $23,834.
+In calendar year 2024, a family of two adults and one child were defined as living in poverty if their annual income fell below $25,820.
 Data on poverty thresholds for other family structures can be accessed at U.S. Census Bureau, Poverty Thresholds.

 Data source:

-Statewide and County rates from: U.S. Census Bureau, American Community Survey, 5-year estimates, Table S1701 "Poverty status in the past 12 months", population under 18.
+Statewide and County poverty rates from: U.S. Census Bureau, American Community Survey, 5-year estimates, Table S1701 "Poverty status in the past 12 months", population under 18.

 with support from